NME: 2020s

 The Itchyworms, SEVENTEEN, Voice Of Baceprot, Sponge Cola and I Belong To The Zoo from countries such as South Korea, the Philippines and Indonesia.

+On 20 July 2023, NME announced that it would be relaunching its print magazine that summer.
+Starting with a July/August issue featuring D4vd, each bimonthly issue will showcase a rising musical talent.
+NME Networks' chief operating and commercial officer Holly Bishop explained that the company was "inspired by the resurgence we've seen in vinyl and cassette tapes" to bring a physical edition back for music fans.

 NME Australia

 In December 2018, BandLab Technologies announced the launch of NME Australia.
 Initially a website only, new interviews were given covers and numbered as issues, with Amyl & The Sniffers on the inaugural cover.
 At the time BandLab announced the Australian edition would not have a local editor, and would instead be controlled by a team in London and Singapore, with content from Australian contributors.

 A print edition was announced in April 2020, beginning with issue #5, following their online covers numbering.
 Tash Sultana became the first cover artist for the print edition, which have gone on to feature artists such as The Avalanches, Jaguar Jonze, Tkay Maidza, and Lorde on future covers.

 The magazine publishes six issues each year, with new content added to the website regularly.